Our case studies are based on real life fitness to practise concerns we have received

 - Standard 10.
 You must keep accurate records

-Standards of proficiency for practitioner psychologists (updated in August 2012)
+Standards of proficiency for practitioner psychologists (1 September 2023)

-- Standard 1.
-Be able to practise safely and effectively within their scope of practice
+Standard 1. practise safely and effectively within their scope of practice

-- Standard 4.
-Be able to practise as an autonomous professional, exercising their own professional judgement
+Standard 4. practise as an autonomous professional, exercising their own professional judgement

-- Standard 4.3.
-Recognise that they are personally responsible for, and must be able to justify, their decisions and recommendations
+Standard 4.1 recognise that they are personally responsible for, and must be able to justify, their decisions and actions

 An employer raised concerns about a psychologist who did not report a service user’s suicidal thoughts to their supervisor or any other professionals.
 This was despite it happening repeatedly and after recording a case note.
 Following an appointment with the registrant, the servicer user made a suicide attempt and was taken to hospital.
 The registrant delayed informing her line supervisor about this despite having received a police report.